 Spinal Cord Injury Lawyer Handling Serious Back Injuries in Washington State That Cause Paralysis, Paraplegia and Quadriplegia

-The spinal cord injury attorneys at Davis Law Group represent accident victims suffering from serious spinal cord injuries who seek fair and just financial compensation for injuries caused by the negligence of others.
+The attorneys at Davis Law Group, P.S. have represented accident victims suffering from serious spinal cord injuries since 1994.
+We seek fair and just financial compensation for those who have suffered injuries caused by the negligence of others.
 Some who suffer from back injuries, neck injuries and spinal cord injuries are paralyzed while others may suffer from radiating or shooting pain in the arms or legs, experience weakness or tingling in extremities, or lose control of limbs or bladder and bowel functions.
 These types of injuries can completely change the life of the victim.

-Automobile accidents cause 42.1 % of spinal cord injuries.
-More than 11,000 people suffer a spinal cord injury each year in the United States, while some victims will experience a full recovery, others will be completely and permanently paralyzed.
-Car accidents are also frequently the cause of other serious back injuries such as a herniated disc, cervical facet join injury, severe whiplash injury, among others.
+Automobile accidents are estimated to be the cause of 42.1 percent of spinal cord injuries in the U.S. each year.
+More than 11,000 people suffer a spinal cord injury each year in the United States.
+While some victims will experience a full recovery, others will be completely and permanently paralyzed.
+Car accidents are also frequently the cause of other serious back injuries such as a herniated disc, cervical facet join injury, and severe whiplash injury, among others.

 The spinal cord is the major bundle of nerves that moves nerve impulses between the brain and the rest of the body.
 Spinal cord injury usually starts with a sudden, traumatic blow to the spine that fractures or dislocates vertebrae.
 The impact causes the vertebrae to fracture or compress, which in turn crushes the extensive nerve cells (axons) that carry signals along the spinal cord between the brain and the body.
 The specific effect of a spinal cord injury depends on the location and severity of the injury.
 An injury to the spinal cord can damage a small number of axons or almost all of them.